EB/Streymur: History

 The club is a result of a merger in 1993 between Eiðis Bóltfelag, who were founded on 24 February 1913, and Streymur, founded in 1976.

 Prior to the merger, both EB Eiði and Streymur usually played their football in the second or third division.
 After the merger in 1993, the team still resided in the lower divisions, but this soon changed.
 With a newly built football ground at Mølin, Eiði, and a healthy injection of young talent, EB/Streymur chased promotion to the top flight.
 Among these players in were: Hans Pauli Samuelsen, Bárður Olsen (Haldórsvík), Brian Olsen (Tjørnuvík), Marni Djurhuus, Gert Hansen, Arnbjørn Hansen (Kollafjørður).
 With the help of veteran attacker Jón Sigurd Gleðisheygg, the team won promotion in the 1999/00 season, finishing in place second, behind B36.

-EB/Streymur had since gained a foothold in the top division (Betri deildin), as a title contenders.
+EB/Streymur have since gained a foothold in the top division (Betri deildin), as title contenders.
 In 2006, following a mid-table finish the previous season, the club made a strong start to the season under Polish coach Piotr Krakowski, and led the league at the mid-summer break, having recorded a club record 8–2 win against B68 Toftir.
 With four matches left to play their lead at the top of the table was seven points.
 A dip in form followed, but the club went into the final match requiring a draw against KÍ to win the title.
 However, a late KÍ goal, coupled with HB taking the lead in their match with two minutes remaining meant EB/Streymur were denied the title.
 In 2007, the club again finished second, and played in European competition for the first time, losing 2–1 on aggregate to Finnish club MyPa in the UEFA Cup first qualifying round.

 Prior to the 2008 season, EB/Streymur had never won the Faroese championship neither before nor after the merger, however on 15 August 2007 and again on 14 June 2008, EB/Streymur won a trophy for the first time by winning the Faroe Islands Cup and its second by winning the Cup again as holders the year after.
-On 21 October 2008, after finishing as runners-up in the league two years in a row previously, the club finally won its first championship, and thus the double in the 2008 season.
+On 21 October 2008, after finishing as runners-up in the league two consecutive seasons previously, the club finally won its first championship, and thus the double in the 2008 season.